KCerveny/KCerveny.github.io/_projects/laser-work/movie-honeycomb.md

     From left to right: Far view of "Last Word".
 Visitors adding messages.
 Close view of slips.
 </div>

-The intention was for anonymous invidivuals to share last words to another person, dead or alive, that they wished they had shared.
+The intention was for anonymous individuals to share last words to another person, dead or alive, that they wished they had shared.
 I found it really touching, and have since gone to revisit.

 Aside from the artistic merit, there were a few things that stood out to me.